What is FTPS?

 1. Implicit FTPS and Explicit FTPS

-An early version of FTPS is now known as implicit FTPS.
-Upon connecting, implicit FTPS clients automatically start securing the connection using SSL/TLS.
+An early version of the FTPS protocol is now known as implicit FTPS Protocol.
+Upon connecting, implicit FTPS protocol clients automatically start securing the connection using SSL/TLS.

 Implicit FTPS clients can still be found, but explicit mode is always preferred.
-Unless implicit mode is required it is best to have implicit mode FTPS disabled in CompleteFTP.
+Unless implicit mode is required it is best to have the implicit mode FTPS protocol disabled in CompleteFTP.

 2. Securing Control and Data Channels